sidward14/gan-lab/README.md

 --------------------------------------------------------------------------------

-__NOTE__ that by default, the "--num_workers" argument in [config.py](./gan_zoo/config.py) is set to data-loading from just 1 subprocess; setting this to a larger number (that still falls within the constraints of your CPU(s)) will speed up training significantly. :)
+__NOTE__ that by default, the "--num_workers" argument in [config.py](./gan_zoo/config.py) is set to data-loading from just 1 subprocess; setting this to a larger number (that still falls within the constraints of your CPU(s)) will speed up training significantly. :simple_smile:

 ## TODO (will be implemented soon):
 - [ ] Multi-GPU support